kyleFortuin2709/SuperDuperTeam2/README.md

  - Add space before and after the assignment operator.

 ## Class Names
- - Each class should not violate the Single Responsibility Principle(SRP)
+ - Each class should not violate the Single Responsibility Principle (SRP).
- - Pascal case naming
+ - Pascal case naming.
  - Class name should be a noun, not a verb.

 ## Interfaces
- - Interfaces should start with I (e.g. "IGetUserData" as opposed to "GetUserData")
+ - Interfaces should start with I (e.g. "IGetUserData" as opposed to "GetUserData").
  - Should never have variables declared in an interface.
  - No function definitions/implementation are allowed in an interface.